David-vanderByl/David.vanderByl.github.io/index.md

 This section delves into the foundation of data science - probability and statistics.
 These projects demonstrate the application of these fundamental concepts to real-world challenges.
 From hypothesis testing to Bayesian probabilities, I've showcased how mathematical theory translates into practical solutions.

 <h5>
-- Statistics 1 - Investigating Fandango Movie Ratings
+- Statistics 1 - Investigating Fandango Movie Ratings<br>

-- Probability - Mobile App for Lottery Addiction
+- Probability - Mobile App for Lottery Addiction<br>

-- Conditional Probability - Building a Spam Filter with Naive Bayes
+- Conditional Probability - Building a Spam Filter with Naive Bayes<br>

-- Hypothesis Testing - Winning Jeopardy
+- Hypothesis Testing - Winning Jeopardy<br>
 </h5>